PETERBOROUGH — A zoning amendment that pitted the town’s planning board against some members of the zoning board failed at the polls Tuesday.

 The amendment garnered the support of a majority of voters Tuesday, but with a final tally of 778 for and 719 against, it fell short of the two-thirds threshold it required to pass.

-At issue were two roughly overlapping areas that cover the downtown and some of its surroundings and were created to diversify and increase the housing stock near the town center.
+At issue were two areas that cover the downtown and some of its surroundings and were created to diversify and increase the town's housing stock.

 Traditional Neighborhood Overlay Zone I, adopted in 2014, defines geographical boundaries and allows open spaces in neighborhoods to be developed into homes.
 A second area, Traditional Neighborhood Overlay Zone II, established in 2017, allows for residences to be closer together and permits the construction of multi-family homes and buildings with up to 10 apartments.
 It also allows for the construction of small stores that serve the neighborhood, such as a coffee shop or a small repair service.